MasterZ0/OdinTree/README.md

 # Example

-First you create a serialized class, using the attribute [System.Serializeble].
+First you create a serialized class using the attribute [System.Serializeble].
 Within this class you can use any attribute, including other assets such as [FMODUnity.EventRef].

 ```
 [System.Serializable]